pkj0421/TWN-FS/README.md

 Define the protein file to display in Complex.pdb ('-pt' option)

-Define the range of grouped TWNs-fragments to extract.
+Define the range of grouped TWNs-fragments to extract

 The criteria is ligand file ('-bd' option)

 Create a complex.pdb that visualizes the protein together so that the location of the grouped TWNs-fragments is known ('-c' option)